Joao4569/be-centered/README.md

 - __Navigation Bar__

-  - Featured on all four pages, the fully responsive navigation bar includes links to the Home page, BeBalanced page, BeMindful page and the Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the fully responsive navigation bar includes links to the Home page, Balanced page, Mindfulness page and the Sign Up page and is identical in each page to allow for easy navigation.
 The logo also acts as a link to the home page.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![header](/assets/images/header.png)